Cycle CQ Social Rides

 - Each social ride has a lead rider and sometimes a ‘sweeper’ who tails the slowest rider.
 If the group isn’t large enough to warrant a sweeper, the lead rider will stop at intervals for slower riders to catch up.
 Riders must ride between the leader and sweeper at all times and follow their directions.

 - The ride leader will take a head count before the ride to ensure no one gets left behind.
-If you have to leave the ride early, you must notify the lead rider or sweeper.
+If you have to leave the ride early, notify the lead rider or sweeper.
 Don’t just leave.

 - We will attempt to keep the ride as safe as possible however cycling is a strenuous and hazardous sport.
 Accidents can and do happen and are nearly always caused by rider error.
 It is your responsibility to ensure that your fitness level is adequate for the ride, that you are capable of riding the type of terrain being ridden, and that you are wearing adequate protection in the event of an accident.